alamedyang/natlang-parser/docs-sources/top.md

 Inside a [script block](#script-block), some actions can be **combined** with their associated definition block.
 In other words, you can "call" a [dialog](#dialog) or [serial dialog](#serial-dialog) and define it in place.

-For combination blocks of all types, a dialog name ([string](#string)) is entirely optional.
+For combination blocks of all types, a dialog name ([string](#string)) is optional.
 Internally, the JSON still requires a dialog name, but if absent, the MGS Natlang translator generates one based on the file name and line number.
-For authors writing content in MGS Natlang exclusively, this will be entirely invisible.
+For authors writing content in MGS Natlang exclusively, this will be invisible.
 Omitting dialog names for one-offs is recommended to keep things clean.

 #### Show dialog block